puppetlabs/hiera/README.md

 If you have a YAML and Puppet backend loaded and your users provide module defaults in the Puppet backend you can use your YAML data to override the Puppet data.
-If the YAML doesnt provide an answer the Puppet backend will get an oppertunity to provide an answer.
+If the YAML doesnt provide an answer the Puppet backend will get an opportunity to provide an answer.

 ### More scope based variable expansion